artsy/README/playbooks/rfcs.md

 feedback process to iterate on the proposal as you implement and creating milestones and/or metrics to track progress.

-Decide who needs to know about this proposal, what role teammates will play in the process and how the RFC will be considered approved.

-- What is the scope of the proposal?
-Does the whole engineering team need to know or just a smaller group of engineers?
-- Who should actively approve of this RFC?
-Who should give feedback?
-- Does the change make sense without further discussion from engineering leadership?

-Here are some examples of how an RFC could be resolved:

-- X% of the engineering team actively approves this change.
-- The point people of the impacted repos approve this change.
-- Engineering leadership approves the changes after collecting feedback from the team.
+Decide how you'll resolve the RFC:

+- Specify whose feedback is necessary on this RFC with review requests.
+- Specify for how long feedback will be collected and incorporated into the proposal.
+At least a week for feedback is appropriate for any proposal impacting all of engineering.
+- Specify how approval will ultimately be decided.
+Does this depend on X% of the engineering team actively approving, point people of certain repos, or perhaps engineering leadership?
+If specific people need to approve use an `@` mention in the RFC to say so.

 Create an issue, and work from this template: